Qeole/seams/README.md

 ## Notes

-**At this time the add-on only works for the [Linux Patchwork instance](https://patchwork.kernel.org/).** This is simply because it has not been tested on other instances, and could maybe be adapted in the future.
+The add-on has been little tested on instances other than the [Linux Patchwork instance](https://patchwork.kernel.org/).
 On that instance, the add-on has been tested mostly with the “Netdev + BPF” project.
 It should work with other projects too, but the accuracy for patch detection may vary based on the format of the patches submitted to the mailing lists.

 The add-on was only tested on Linux.